 Andy Griggs attended River Oaks High School.
 He briefly attended Northeast Louisiana University before returning to his hometown in the early 1990s, where he found work as a minister and began a family with his wife.

-Andy Griggs was married twice, first to Stephanie Sullivan in February 1995, but they were eventually separated.
+Andy Griggs was married twice, first to Stephanie Sullivan in February 1995, but they separated.

 In 1997, thanks to the efforts of producer / songwriter David Malloy, Andy Griggs auditioned live for Joe Galante at RCA Nashville Records.

 Andy Griggs continued to work on his musical skills and, by 1999, he signed to a recording contract with RCA Records Nashville.

 On Tuesday 13 April 1999, Andy Griggs saw the release of his debut album, ‘You Won’t Ever Be Lonely’ (RCA Nashville Records, 1999), which included five tracks, which were hit singles on the Billboard Hot Country Singles & Tracks Chart: